PhilipYip1988/python-tutorials/007_programming_constructs_with_code_blocks/readme.md

 ![img_249](./images/img_249.png)

-Then the assignment operator ```=``` which can be thought of as being equivalent to the ```def``` keyword:
+Then the assignment operator = which can be thought of as being equivalent to the def keyword:

 ![img_250](./images/img_250.png)

 Next is the input arguments.
 In this case only 1 input argument displays.
-If more are used, they are seperated by a ```,```.
+If more are used, they are seperated by a ,.
 Alternatively some functions do not have input arguments:

 ![img_251](./images/img_251.png)

-Next is the colon ```:```.
+Next is the colon :.
 In the function it begins a code block.
 In the lambda expression, there is no code block and the code continues on the same line.
-In the lambda expression the colon ```:``` can also in some case be conceptualised as the seperation of the input arguments from the return statement, carrying out a similar purpose to splitting a key from a value in a Python dictionary:
+In the lambda expression the colon : can also in some case be conceptualised as the seperation of the input arguments from the return statement, carrying out a similar purpose to splitting a key from a value in a Python dictionary:

 ![img_252](./images/img_252.png)